 The first line of therapy is ocular protection using frequent ocular lubrication (drops and ointment), bandage contact lens, etc. Surgery is inevitably needed since the eyes will get more dry as time progresses.
 Upper and lower eyelid retraction surgery are done differently.
 For upper eyelid retraction, the levator muscle (responsible for lifting the upper eyelid) is cut to lower the upper eyelid.
 Lower eyelid retraction surgery works differently.
 There are various surgical techniques, usually performed via a posterior (hidden) eyelid approach.
 At times, grafts and/or midface (cheek) lift may be needed to help elevate the lower eyelid and reduce the scleral show.
 Tightening of the lower eyelid is usually concurrently performed through canthoplasty where the outer corner of the eye is tightened.
-Lower eyelid retraction can help achieve more almond shape eyes.
+Lower eyelid retraction surgery can help achieve more almond shape eyes.
 At times, orbital decompression may be necessary as an initial step (prior to lower eyelid retraction surgery) if big eyeballs or bulging eyes are forcing the lower eyelids too low.
 Going back to the previous analogy, if someone’s big belly is reduced, the their pants can come up higher !

 Efficacy of “Thick” Acellular Human Dermis (AlloDerm) For Lower Eyelid Reconstruction